Do You Need a Speedometer on a Bicycle?

 Types Of Bike Speedometers

-Analog Speedometers
+Analog Speedometer

 Analog speedometers are also called manual or mechanical speedometers and installing such a device on your bike is an old-school way to measure your bike’s speed.
-It’s the simplest type of bicycle speedometer that works with the help of a wire and wheel drive adapter.

-Most Analog speedometers allow you to track only speed.
 However, there are some options that can track speed and distance traveled and you can also use their reset now to reset the meter reading to 0.
-It’ll help you measure your single trip distance easily.

 Digital speedometers are the most common types of bike speedometers and they are further divided into two sub-categories, which are wired and wireless.
-A digital bicycle speedometer offers a whole lot of information about your rides and many of them even come with GPS functionality.

 Bontrager, Specialized, Polar, Lezyne, Cat Eye, Wahoo, and Garmin Edge are some of the best bike computer brands that mostly offer digital speedometers.
-Some of the most popular speedometers include Xoss Bike Speedometer and Dinoka bike Speedometer.

-What are the Benefits Of a Bike Speedometer
+What are the Benefits Of a Bike Speedometer?

 Cycling Stats